 3. Asset Income

-A rental property or royalties from a book are two things that can generate income even after an individual has retired from the workforce.
+A rental property or royalties from a book are two income-producing assets that can generate income even after an individual has retired from the workforce.
 About 6% of Americans rely on retirement income from royalties and leased properties.

 → Related reading: 11 Ways to Invest in Real Estate (With or Without Buying Property)